E-Cole-I/jupyter-cell-hide/README.md

 # Hide Jupyter Notebook Cells Individually

 This custom.js script allows you to hide cells (Input Only) of a Jupyter Notebook based on a tag given to the cell without installing any packages or extensions!
-This uses a simple javascript script to hide desired cells.
+This was created to hide the code cell portion of a Jupyter Widget while keeping the output portion for interactivity.

 ## Setup